Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging

 \subsection{Motivation and Contributions}

-Channel unreliability is a salient feature and a bottleneck in networked control systems (NCSs)\cite{HenrikCommSurvey2018}.
-Wireless channels are inherently less reliable than their wired counterparts\cite{LucaProcIEEE2007}.
+Channel unreliability is a salient feature and a bottleneck in networked control systems (NCSs)~\cite{HenrikCommSurvey2018}.
+Wireless channels are inherently less reliable than their wired counterparts~\cite{LucaProcIEEE2007}.
 Data loss, delay, and nonstationarity can significantly degrade system performance.
 A fundamental yet challenging problem is the remote state estimation of dynamic processes that is robust to the realities of wireless networks.

-Remote estimation and control over \emph{stationary} lossy channels -- whose statistical properties remain constant over time -- have been extensively studied in the literature\cite{Luca2008TAC, shi2011Auto, Leong2017TAC, Shi2020TCNS, Dey2007Auto, Wanchun2022TAC}.
+Remote estimation and control over lossy channels have been extensively studied in the literature.
 Data loss is modeled stochastically by assigning failure probabilities to different channel states.
-A common model is the independent and identically distributed (\emph{i.i.d.}) Bernoulli process\cite{Luca2008TAC, shi2011Auto, Leong2017TAC, Shi2020TCNS}, where each packet is dropped independently with a fixed probability.
-The Markovian channel, modeled by a time-homogeneous finite-state Markov process, captures temporal correlations in packet losses\cite{Dey2007Auto, Wanchun2022TAC}.
+A common model is the independent and identically distributed (\emph{i.i.d.}) Bernoulli process (see, e.g.,~\cite{Luca2008TAC, shi2011Auto, Leong2017TAC, Shi2020TCNS}), where each packet is dropped independently with a fixed probability.
+The Markovian channel, modeled by a time-homogeneous finite-state Markov process, captures temporal correlations in packet losses~\cite{Dey2007Auto, Wanchun2022TAC}.

-Remote estimation over \emph{nonstationary} channels remains largely unexplored.
-This note studies a particular class of nonstationary channels whose quality deteriorates due to natural aging and usage.
-One example of such channels is neural connections in the brain\cite{abraham1996metaplasticity}.
+In contrast, this paper studies remote estimation over \emph{wearing channels} whose quality deteriorates due to natural aging and usage.
+Such degradation phenomena are often observed in wireless communication systems with low-power devices or those exposed to harsh environments, where frequent communication or operational stress depletes energy reserves, accelerates hardware aging, and further impairs link reliability~\cite{wearingChannel}.
+Similar effects occur in neural connections~\cite{abraham1996metaplasticity} and quantum channels~\cite{schlosshauer2019quantum}.
 Neural efficiency declines with age, weakening synaptic strength and neural connections.
 Repeated use or neurological conditions can further impair synaptic structure and function.
-Another example arises in quantum channels, where the quality of entanglement and the coherence of qubit pairs degrade over time due to environmental noise and interactions\cite{schlosshauer2019quantum}.
-Other examples can be found in\cite{wearingChannel}.
-Restoring or replenishing channel quality requires external interventions, such as charging or replacing a device or generating and sharing fresh entangled qubit pairs.
+In quantum channels, the quality of entanglement and the coherence of qubit pairs degrade over time due to environmental noise and interactions.
+Restoring channel quality requires external intervention, such as charging or replacing devices, or generating fresh entangled qubit pairs.